igli-bardho/portfolio/README.md

 I have some knowledge in programming languages .I am looking forward to develop more in IT career.

 ###Education

-2021-2022
+-2021-2022
--Master's Degree in Business Informatics.
+Master's Degree in Business Informatics.
 User interface, Project management in IT, Database, E-commerce, Mobile application.
 More specific knowledge of the relevant branch.
 UT, Faculty of Natural Sciences, Department of Informatics, Informatics.

-2017-2021
+-2017-2021
--Bachelor in Informatics
+Bachelor in Informatics
 C, C++, Java ,Computer architecture, Web programming, Database, Networking.
 General formation of the branch.
 UT, Faculty of Natural Sciences, Department of Informatics, Informatics.

 ###School projects

 -Collaboration for the creation of a business idea of a website for use in the food delivery industry "Food Delivery system".
 -A simple networking project in cisco packet Tracer.